GAMESS - Release Notes

 - Changed the maximum number of SMP procs (affects 'sockets' builds of GAMESS)

-- Build alternative to 'config' or 'compall' is provided in $GMS_DIR/bin/create-install-info.py (requires Python 3 and jinja2 module).
+- Build alternative to 'config' or 'compall' is provided in $GMSDIR/bin/create-install-info.py (requires Python 3 and jinja2 module).

-- cd $GMS_DIR
+- cd $GMSDIR

 - bin/create-install.info.py --help